 Convertible Preferred Stock.
-One of the H&F private investment funds that was an indirect holder of Class C limited partnership interests in Artisan Partners Holdings before the reorganization transactions holds its investment in Artisan Partners Holdings through a corporation, which we refer to as H&F Corp.
-Immediately prior to the consummation of this offering, H&F Corp will merge with and into us and the H&F private investment fund that was the sole shareholder of H&F Corp will receive shares of our convertible preferred stock in exchange for their shares of H&F Corp.
+One of the H&F private investment funds that is an indirect holder of Class C limited partnership interests in Artisan Partners Holdings holds its investment in Artisan Partners Holdings through a corporation, which we refer to as H&F Corp.
+Immediately prior to the consummation of this offering, H&F Corp will merge with and into us and the H&F private investment fund that was the sole shareholder of H&F Corp will receive shares of our convertible preferred stock as consideration in the merger.
 We will be the surviving corporation in the merger, which we refer to as the H&F Corp Merger.
-Each share of convertible preferred stock will entitle its holder to one vote and economic rights equal to the economic rights of one share of our Class A common stock, except that in the case of a partial capital event or dissolution of Artisan Partners Holdings, each share of convertible preferred stock will entitle its holder to preferential distributions as described below under "-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock".
+Each share of convertible preferred stock will entitle its holder to one vote.
+In the case of distributions on the preferred units of Artisan Partners Holdings, each share of convertible preferred stock will entitle its holder to preferential distributions as described below under "-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock".

-Beginning on the first anniversary of the consummation of this offering, shares of our convertible preferred stock are convertible at the election of the holder into shares of our Class A common stock at the conversion rate, which will be one-for-one subject to adjustment to reflect the payment of any preferential distributions to the holders of our convertible preferred stock.
+Beginning on the first anniversary of the consummation of this offering, shares of our convertible preferred stock will be convertible at the election of the holder into shares of our Class A common stock at the conversion rate, which will be one-for-one subject to adjustment to reflect the payment of preferential distributions made to the holders of our convertible preferred stock.
 See "-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock-Convertible Preferred Stock Conversion Rate".
 When the holders of our convertible preferred stock are no longer entitled to preferential distributions, each share of convertible preferred stock will automatically convert into shares of our Class A common stock at the then-applicable conversion rate.